What Is Endurance Riding?

 Once the ride is finished, wash down your horse and allow him to be as comfortable as possible.
 Return his pulse rate to normal and keep him relaxed for his post-ride presentation.
 This is the final stage of the day so enjoy it, smile and feel proud that you have successfully completed the race.

 Much like a marathon runner, it is important that once home your horse has a chance to stretch his legs and unwind.
 Don’t put him straight back into the stable with limited space – instead reward him with some time in the field where he can feed, roll around and relax.
 If the horse doesn’t have enough recovery time, the stress of endurance riding can have a negative impact on his overall health so it important to ensure he gets enough rest and is in good physical condition before you ride again.

 Though the vet will have completed a post-ride examination, keep an eye out for any injuries or bruising that may come up over the next couple of days.
 Re-start training mildly with gentle exercise, which will allow you to see how well he has recovered and check how fit he is.

 Take care of all your ride equipment as this is an expense you have invested in, and you want to keep it in the best condition possible both for yourself and your horse.

 Prevention and Treatment of Injury

-It is important to make sure that your horse is coping easily with each progressive increase in mileage before you go on to the next one, or compete over more difficult terrain.
-Pushing any horse to do too much, too soon will simply result in injury or breakdown.
+It is important to recognise that distance build-up is a gradual thing and pushing any horse to do too much, too soon will simply result in injury or breakdown.